azu/markdown-function/README.md

 - LightWeight utils
 - Tree Shaking support

-If you want to add more function, Please create issue and Pull Request.
+If you want to add more function, Please create issue and Pull Request!

 ## Install